 This course presents students with theories and philosophies about teaching the art of dance in various contexts.
 Readings and discussions will consider methods for integrating somatic techniques and scientific principles into the dance technique class, as well as contemporary aesthetic and creative practices.
 Different learning and teaching environments will be compared and contrasted, including the private sector, public schools, and higher education.
 Adaptations necessitated by dance style, age, motivation, and skill level will be addressed both theoretically and experientially, as students will be required to plan, teach, and evaluate their own and each other's pedagogical choices in practice teaching sessions.
-Outside teaching experiences are required and may be scheduled outside of class time.
+This course has a significant Community Engaged Learning component, with an emphasis on teaching creative movement to children.
+Students should expect off-campus teaching experiences; some of this teaching will be scheduled outside of class time.
 Permission of instructor required.
 No prerequisite.
 Usually offered every other year.